Hejsil/UnifiedAnime/README.md

 A whole system, for keeping multible sites up to date, could be implemented like this.

-So inferface are great, but a generic intefaces can cover everything.
+So inferface are great, but a generic intefaces can't cover everything.
 Some sites might have something specific that the interface can't incorparate.
 None inferface versions of each client can therefor also be instantiated.

 ```csharp
 var browser1 = new HummingBirdV1Browser();